Yumjaagiin Tsedenbal

-Yumjaagiin Tsedenbal (Юмжаагийн Цэдэнбал; (Note: /jʊmˌdʒɑːg ˈtsɛdəmbəl/ yuum-JAHG-_-TSED-əm-bəl; /mn/; /ru/) 17 September 1916 – 20 April 1991) was a Mongolian military officer and politician who led the Mongolian People's Republic from 1952 to 1984.
+Yumjaagiin Tsedenbal (Юмжаагийн Цэдэнбал; (Note: /jʊmˌdʒɑːg ˈtsɛdəmbəl/ yuum-JAHG-_-TSED-əm-bəl; /mn/; /ru/) 17 September 1916 – 20 April 1991) was a Mongolian military officer and politician who led the Mongolian People's Republic as a dictator from 1952 to 1984.
 He served as General Secretary of the ruling Mongolian People's Revolutionary Party from 1940 to 1954 and again from 1958 to 1984, as Chairman of the Council of Ministers (head of government) from 1952 to 1974, and as Chairman of the Presidium of the People's Great Khural (head of state) from 1974 to 1984.

 Tsedenbal rose to prominence in the 1940s as a member of leader Khorloogiin Choibalsan's inner circle, and succeeded him as premier after his death in 1952.
 Tsedenbal resisted de-Stalinization, and ousted and internally exiled several of his rivals in the 1960s.
 His policies were aimed at making Mongolia a loyal political and economic partner of the Soviet Union.
-Tsedenbal was the longest-serving leader of modern Mongolia and any Eastern Bloc country, serving until his expulsion with Soviet support in 1984.
-He retired to Moscow and died in 1991, and his legacy has been considered a controversial one since the 1990 democratic revolution.
+Tsedenbal was the longest-serving leader of modern Mongolia and the second longest-serving leader of any Eastern Bloc country (after Todor Zhivkov), serving until his expulsion with Soviet support in 1984.
+He retired to Moscow and died in 1991, and his legacy has sometimes been considered controversial since the 1990 democratic revolution, but has been rehabilitated since 1997.

 Early life and education

 Yumjaagiin Tsedenbal (originally Tserenpil) was born on 17 September 1916 to an unwed Dörbet mother in the Bayan Chandamani Uula banner (modern Davst District, Uvs Province).
 In October 1929, he and 21 other Mongolian students were selected to study at a special rabfak (preparatory school) in Irkutsk in the Soviet Union.
 In 1931, he joined the Mongolian Revolutionary Youth League.
-After graduating from the rabfak, Tsedenbal attended the Institute of Finance and Economics in Irkutsk, from which he graduated in July 1938.
-The Mongolian students were invited for sightseeing in Moscow, where Tsedenbal was noticed by the Central Committee of the Soviet Communist Party.
+After graduating from the rabfak, Tsedenbal attended the Siberian Financial and Economic Institute in Irkutsk, from which he graduated in July 1938.
+The Mongolian students were invited for sightseeing in Moscow, where Tsedenbal was noticed by the Central Committee of the Communist Party of the Soviet Union.
 In September 1938, he returned to Mongolia and began working as an instructor at the Ulaanbaatar Financial College, a technical school attached to the Finance Ministry.